mars 18 - 24. mars 2024

 Day 1: Meeting on the dock in Svolvær

-We meet in the harbour by the restaurant “Bacalao” at 16:00 and get settled in to the boat and get to know each other.
+We meet in the harbour in Svolvær at 16:00 and get settled in to the boat and get to know each other.
 Before we set sails, we will walk you through safety routines while on board, and get familiar with the boat.
 Before it is too late in the evening we cast off towards a natural harbor where we spend the night at anchor.
 We eat supper on our way, but probably quite late, so we recommend you to eat dinner before meeting, if possible.
-The sooner we start sailing this evening, the sooner we get to the fjords, ready for skiing next morning.

 Day 2: Austnesfjorden

 After early breakfast we go ashore with the dinghy.
 Together with the ski guide we will make a final decision on where to ski depending on weather, snow conditions and wind.
-There are many opportunities in Austnesfjorden, such as Higravtindan and Geitgaljertind, which are also the most known and demanding summits.
+There are many opportunities in Austnesfjorden, such as Higravtindan and Geitgaljertind, which are also the most known and demanding summits, but also Rundfjellet and Kvittinden are great options.
 This being our first day of skiing we start off more easily.
-In the afternoon we have no need to sail far as this fjord has ample possibilities and many very nice phases and peaks.
+In the afternoon we have no need to sail far as this fjord has lots of possibilities and many very nice phases and peaks.

 Day 3: Austnesfjorden